Welcome to The Wonderful World of Beautiful African Dog Breeds.

-Their short sleek coat is easy to manage, and they sometimes develop a thin undercoat during cold periods to help keep them warm.
+Their short sleek coat is easy to manage.
+In addition, they sometimes develop a thin undercoat during cold periods to help keep them warm.

-The Sloughi is extremely affectionate, loving and loyal, displaying a dignified and proud expression that make him appear almost aloof with some describing him as cat-like.
+The Sloughi is extremely affectionate, loving and loyal.
+He displays a dignified and proud expression.
+As a reault he can appear almost aloof with some describing him as cat-like.

 This quiet and reserved dog bonds closely with her owner and family, and is very much a one-person pet.

-However, if you want a dog you can give hugs and kisses to, then forget about a Sloughi because this breed dislikes cuddlers.
+However, if you want a dog you can give hugs and kisses to, then forget about a Sloughi.
+This breed often dislikes cuddles.

 The Sloughi is one of the most sensitive of African dog breeds and requires a peaceful household.